brunoruviaro/Wherever-We-Are/README.md

 ### How to play

 * Typing players 1-6 take care of typing actual excerpts of text.
 The letters will show up on the projection screen in the specific sequence forming Cage's quote.
+Each player has a unique segment of the text assigned to them: the assigned segment is conveniently used as the title of their individual typing window.
 * Typing player 7 is free to type any text.
 These letters will show up on the projection screen in yellow, in random order.
 * Projection player simply changes the fade time of the letters at specific points in the piece (acting as a kind of conductor).

 #### Sparse beginning
 * Players 1-6 start typing their fragment of the quote, slowly.
-Each player has a specific segment of the text assigned to them: it is conveniently used as the title of their individual typing window.
 They should simply type that sequence of characters in order.
 If they make a mistake, a different sound is played.
 Spaces, commas, and periods are also valid characters that need to be typed in the correct sequence.
 * Player 7 also starts typing slowly, being generally sparser than players 1-6.
 * Projection player simply sets fade time to a number around 10 or 15 seconds.